Innovation is in our DNA.

 Through careful planning and an innovative approach, RANDALL has successfully designed and constructed large-scale projects for both high schools and universities.

 RANDALL partnered with KBR to commission the design-build process for the University of Florida’s BSL2 and BSL3 laboratory spaces in the university’s Research and Academic Center.
 This project was recognized as a LEED Platinum candidate.
 RANDALL integrated Dadanco Chilled Beams and installed custom air handling units and energy recovery ventilators, which were later topped off with a 150-ton heat recovery chiller.

-Toho’s outdoor learning facilities and classrooms distinguishes it from other learning environments.
-RANDALL’s attention to detail and professionalism ensured that the project was finished within the 12 month timeframe, within budget and with awe-inspiring execution.
+Toho’s outdoor learning facilities and classrooms distinguish it from other learning environments.
+RANDALL’s attention to detail and professionalism ensured that the project was finished within the 12-month timeframe, within budget, and with awe-inspiring execution.

 This two-story elementary school covers 85 thousand square feet with an attached 130-ton cooling supplier chiller yard.
 This project has two air-cooled chillers and RANDALL was able to self-perform all plumbing and mechanical. piping, ductwork, concrete slabs, and tilt work panels.

 This 850-seat performing arts center has the capacity to hold 850 guests and provides ample performing space for students to showcase their talents.